 Pre-crimp inspection (performed by the operator)

-The operator shall examine the wire for nicks, rings, broken strands, untwisted lay or not-removed insulation in the area of the crimp before the stripped wire is inserted into the contact or terminal barrel.
+The wire shall be examined for no evidence of nicks, rings, broken strands, untwisted lay or not-removed insulation in the area of the crimp before the stripped wire is inserted into the crimped item barrel.

 Damaged wires where the base material is exposed shall not be used.